ctbngoc1/arimax_beijing_pm25/README.md

 > Suppose ARIMAX forecasting starts after time T. In **multi-step forecasting**, the model is fitted once using the observed values up to time point T and is not updated thereafter.
 Multi-step forecasting uses the real observations up to time T, as well as the predicted values of time points T+1, … T+k, in order to forecast the observation of time point T+k+1.
 In contrast, **one-step forecasting** only uses the real observations up to time point T+k in order to forecast the observation of time point T+k+1, with the model being updated after each newly observed value becomes available.
 Since real observations can only be revealed one by one in time, one-step forecasting is more time consuming, but tends to be more accurate.
 >
 > As a compromise between these two approaches, **h-step forecasting** (h\>1) uses all real observations up to time T to forecast the observations at time points T+1, …, T+h.
 Once the actual observations for these h time periods become available, the model is updated and used to forecast the next h observations.
-Therefore, h-step forecasting generally produces more accurate forecasts while requiring less computational effort than one-step forecasting.
+Therefore, h-step forecasting generally produces more accurate forecasts than multi-step forecasting while requiring less computational effort than one-step forecasting.
 >
 > During one-step (or h-step) forecasting for ARIMAX, it’s possible to refit the model at every step (or every h steps) or just update the internal state (Kalman filter) instead to reduce runtime.